 A rehabilitation plan should be submitted to TNPA for approval before rehabilitation commences.
 This rehabilitation plan must address all issues as per the OEMP as well as listed above but is not limited to that.
 TNPA will reply in writing to the applicant to continue with decommissioning and rehabilitation.
-This rehabilitation plan should also be sent to the Department of Water Affairs and Forestry since it is a legal requirement for all major rehabilitation plans to have their approval before commencement.
+This rehabilitation plans can and will also be sent to the Department of Water Affairs and Forestry since it's a legal requirement for all major rehabilitation plans to have their approval before commencement.
 Once again, only after written approval from DWAF can rehabilitation commence.